Growling

 else.

-Pro: Amateur trainers safely escape injury all the time with this time honored maneuver.
+Pro: Owners, and new trainers, safely escape injury all the time with this time honored maneuver.

 Con: What you’re really doing is reinforcing, not redirecting.
 You are rewarding the behavior.
 Dog growls, he gets a treat or toy – that’s a positive reward.
 When you reward a behavior you increase the likelihood that it will happen again.